dbx834/nvc/content/events/featured-events/2018/cross-cultural-dialogue.md

 ## Schedule

-##### A. Pre-Dialogue:
+** A. Pre-Dialogue: **

 We are offering 2 dates.
 Please choose the one that suits you best.

-_1. Thursday, April 19_
+* Thursday, April 19
   * 3pm – 4.30pm: non-Tamil Aurovilians
   * 5pm – 6.30pm: Tamil Aurovilians, especially those who are concerned about discrimination

-_2. Thursday, April 26_
+* Thursday, April 26
   * 3pm – 4.30pm: non-Tamil Aurovilians
   * 5pm – 6.30pm: Tamil Aurovilians, especially those who are concerned about discrimination

-##### B. Dialogue:
+** B. Dialogue: **

-_Saturday, April 28 – Sunday, April 29_
+* Saturday, April 28 – Sunday, April 29
   * 9am – 5pm
   * Lunch and tea breaks are included

-##### C. Post-Dialogue / Follow-Up:
+** C. Post-Dialogue / Follow-Up: **

-…to be decided collectively…
+* …to be decided collectively…

 ## Filming